Jlope677/azure-basics/azure_portal_basics_storage_account_blob_demo_readme.md

-# Azure Portal Basics: Create a Resource Group + Storage Account and Upload/Edit a File
+# Azure Portal Basics: Create a Resource Group + Storage Account

-A step‑by‑step, screenshot‑friendly walkthrough you can paste into GitHub.
  This shows how to create a free Azure subscription, sign in to the Azure Portal, create a Resource Group and a Storage Account, upload and edit a text file (blob), then clean up resources and check costs.

-> **Estimated time:** 20–30 minutes\
-> **Prereqs:** A Microsoft account (Outlook/Hotmail/Office 365) and a web browser\
-> **Cost note:** Using the Free trial or small, short‑lived resources should stay in the free tier.
-Always delete your Resource Group at the end.

 ---